Syllabus

 Unit Exams

-There are four non-proctored exams after Units 1 – 4.
+There are four proctored exams after Units 1 – 4.
 These exams consist of 15-20 questions and will be taken through Brightspace.
 These exams consist of material restricted to a single unit and contain questions very similar to the weekly quizzes.
 You will have up to 45 minutes to complete these exams and once started you must complete the assessment.
 Exams should be taken closed notes, closed books and in accordance with the academic integrity agreement.
-You can only take these once and these can be reviewed through Class Progress after completion.
+These can be reviewed through Class Progress after completion.

 Discussion Board Posts